apache/seatunnel/docs/en/spark/configuration/sink-plugins/Email.md

 ### limit [string]

-The number of data is limited, the default is `100000`
+The number of rows to include, the default is `100000`

 ## Examples